USEPA/WNTR/documentation/framework.rst

   While the WaterNetworkModel can store spatially variable minimum and required pressure that are used in the WNTRSimulator, those values cannot be saved when writing an INP file, rather the minimum and required pressure values in the options are saved.
   This impacts the ability to use those junction attributes in the EpanetSimulator.
-* **Leak models**: Leak models are only available using the WNTRSimulator.
-Emitters can be used to model leaks in EPANET.